Ailie Miller & Dollie Vardin

 Ailie also made hats for fashion shows.
 Designed to complement the creations of noted Christchurch designers Barbara Lee, Gaye Bartlett and Rosaria Hall, and those of Nita Henry and John Juriss when they entered the Benson & Hedges Fashion Design Awards, the runway hats generated a more wide-spread interest in her work.
 After moving the business to Auckland in the 1990s, movie-makers, theatre companies and advertising agencies came calling.
 "There was a lot of money around, then," she says wistfully.
 "I even designed hats for an opera.
 Those opportunities simply don’t exist today."

 Latterly, Ailie worked from her home in Auckland.
 Although she lightened her work-load considerably, she still rejoiced in her craft.
-One of her last assignments was a commission from Francis Hooper to make hats for the World sequence in a L’Oreal Colour Trophy Awards fashion show.
+One of her last assignments was a commission from Francis Hooper to make hats for the WORLD sequence in a L’Oreal Colour Trophy Awards fashion show.
 "They were fantastical creations," she says.
 "Absolutely enormous.
 Making them took a lot of ingenuity – and a lot of Number 8 fencing wire!"

 An inveterate hat-wearer herself, Ailie ascribes her life-long love of hats to their ability to transform an outfit or a person.
 "They can make a boring suit or dress look fantastic, and ordinary people look extraordinary."

-Ailie Miller has now handed over the tools and trims of her trade along with the Dollie Vardin label to Dawei Zhang.
+Ailie Miller has now handed over the tools and trims of her trade along with the Dollie Vardin label to Dawei Zhang. in 2022, Dawei Zhang created a juliette cap style fascinator at short notice for PM Jacinda Ardern as part of the wardrobe that travelled with her to wear at Queen Elizabeth II's funerary ceremonies, and was worn at the lying-in-state procession.

 Text by Cecilie Geary.
 Banner image by Euan Sarginson © Fashion Quarterly.